Jagoda11/react-template/README.md

 ## 💖 Support

-If you appreciate my work and would like to support me, consider sponsoring me on [GitHub Sponsors](https://github.com/sponsors/Jagoda11).
+If you like this hassle-free and easy setup, and if it saved you some time, please consider obtaining a commercial license and sponsoring me on [GitHub Sponsors](https://github.com/sponsors/Jagoda11).
 Your support is greatly appreciated and helps me continue my contributions to open source and volunteer work.

 ## 🤝 Contributing